 - Valid visa to enter Singapore (for visa-required passport holders);

-- Valid certificate of negative result for a COVID-19 PCR test taken within 72 hours before departure for Singapore; and
+- Negative COVID-19 PCR test result taken at an authorised testing facility within 72 hours before departure for Singapore;

-- Proof of transportation arrangement to depart from Singapore (i.e. return air, bus etc. ticket).
+- Proof of transportation arrangement to depart from Singapore (i.e. return air, bus ticket); and

-Travellers who do not produce the above documents at pre-boarding checks may be refused boarding by the airline or transport company.
+Travellers that fail to produce the above documents may be refused boarding by the airline or transport company.

 4. Arrival in Singapore

 ||An approved RGL traveller must declare on arrival that he/she is an approved SafeTravel Pass-RGL holder and be able to produce the following:

 - Valid SafeTravel Pass for the intended week of travel;